Treatment inner thumb : Ibbott

 Ceramic onlays are used when a tooth has been fractured, has a large filling or a significant crack.

 Ceramic crowns are used to protect and restore a broken, weakened or heavily filled tooth.
-It can also be used to improve the appearance of discoloured or crooked teeth.
+They can also be used to improve the appearance of discoloured or crooked teeth.

 Crowns can be colour-matched to your existing teeth, giving them a natural appearance.
-We routinely use digital photography to ensure the best colour match possible.
+We routinely use digital photography to ensure the best colour match possible, giving your smile a uniform look.

 The Treatment Process